-- Project Title; - Lead Organization; - Organization Type (Business < 500 Employees; Business > 1000 Employees; Business 500-1000 Employees; Federally Funded Research and Development Center (FFRDC); Government Owned and Operated; Non-Profit; University); - Whether the application has been previously submitted to DOE; - The Principal Investigator for the Prime Recipient; - Technical Area (see Section I.E of the FOA); and - Abstract The abstract provided should be 200 words in length, and should provide a truncated explanation of the proposed project.
+- Project Title; - Lead Organization; - Organization Type (Business < 500 Employees; Business > 1000 Employees; Business 500-1000 Employees; Federally Funded Research and Development Center (FFRDC); Government Owned and Operated; Non-Profit; University); - Whether the application has been previously submitted to DOE; - % of effort contributed by the Lead Organization; - The Project Team, including: - o The Principal Investigator for the Prime Recipient; - o Team Members (i.e., Subrecipients); and - Key Participants (i.e., individuals who contribute in a substantive, measurable way to the execution of the proposed project); - Technical Subcategory or Subcategories (see Section I.E of the FOA); and - Abstract The abstract provided should be 200 words in length, and should provide a truncated explanation of the proposed project.

-ARPA-E will not review or consider noncompliant Notices of Intent (see Section III.F.1 of the FOA).
+ARPA-E will not review or consider noncompliant Notices of Intent (see Section III.C.1 of the FOA).

+ARPA-E eXCHANGE automatically assigns a Control Number upon the submission of a compliant Notice of Intent.
 Once logged in to ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/login.aspx), Applicants may access their submissions by clicking the "My Submissions" link in the navigation on the left side of the page.
 Every application that the Applicant has submitted to ARPA-E and the corresponding Control Number is displayed on that page.
 If the Applicant submits more than one application to a particular FOA, a different Control Number is shown for each application.
-The Control Number must be included in the header of the Full Application and optional Reply to Reviewer Comments.
+The Control Number must be included in the header of the Concept Paper, Full Application, and optional Reply to Reviewer Comments.